jimsmart/schema/README.md

 ## License

-Package schema is copyright 2018 by Jim Smart and released under the [3-Clause BSD License](LICENSE.md)
+Package schema is copyright 2018 by Jim Smart and released under the [BSD 3-Clause License](LICENSE.md)